-So far, eight bellwether cases which were considered as representative of the entire pool of cases were dismissed voluntarily by plaintiffs' attorneys.
+So far, eight bellwether cases that were considered as representative of the entire pool of cases were dismissed voluntarily by plaintiffs' attorneys.
 The only bellwether case that went to trial was ruled in favor of 3M in less than two hours of deliberation.
-The first bellwether trial for claims filed by Louis Gareis was dismissed in June 2018, and his appeal for a new trial was rejected in September 2018.
-On October 30, 2018, Lawyer Seth Webb voluntarily excluded two more cases, David Henderson v.
-3M and Julio & Maria Ramirez v.
-3M.
-Also, a trial scheduled for December 3, 2018 - the bellwether case of Nancy Axline v.
-3M - was dropped from the court's list after most of her claims made were dismissed by the Minnesota federal court in September 2018.
-Nancy's case has not been formally dismissed yet.
+The first bellwether trial was dismissed in June 2018, and the appeal for a new trial was rejected in September 2018.
+On October 30, 2018, Lawyer Seth Webb voluntarily excluded two more cases, which were scheduled for December 3, 2018 - the bellwether case of another plaintiff was dropped from the court's list after most of her claims made were dismissed by the Minnesota federal court in September 2018.
+The case has not been formally dismissed yet.

 Overall, more than 550 Bair Hugger lawsuits filed against 3M have been dismissed.
 The cases were dismissed based on a variety of reasons: plaintiffs failed to support their claims; voluntary dismissal by the plaintiff's attorney; no proven use of Bair Hugger system during surgery; plaintiffs failed to comply with the court orders.